Clicky

 Variation 1: The Layered Rose Clay and Charcoal Detox Bar

 This creates a stunning two-toned bar.
-You’ll need a clear or white base, a shea butter base, activated charcoal, and rose clay.
 Rose clay is a gentle clay that adds a beautiful, natural pink hue.

 First, make two separate soap batches.
 Melt half a pound of white or clear base and mix in your charcoal slurry and a warm, floral scent like ylang-ylang.
 Pour this into your molds, filling them halfway.
 Let this layer cool for 10–15 minutes until it forms a solid skin.